 SCHOLARSHIPS: Starting out with awarding an annual scholarship of $300 in 2006, the group is now able to offer two scholarships that are awarded to a graduating senior of Lakeside High School that has an eligible relative (limited to parents, grandparents, great grandparents, aunts and uncles) that were graduates of Downs High School.

-The original award of $300 has been increased to $500 each year.
+The original award of $300 has been increased each year.
+It is currently $1000.

 In 2011, the Streit children set up a yearly grant of $500 to be used as the Lawrence and Anna Streit Family Scholarship.
+The award has since been increased to $1000.
 This scholarship is administered by DHSAA under the same guidelines.

-The Tetlow-Downs Community Scholarship, which is facilitated through the Greater Salina Community Foundation, also began with its first award of $1000 to a graduating Lakeside Senior that met its requirements.
+The Tetlow-Downs Community Scholarship, which is facilitated through the Greater Salina Community Foundation, also began with its first award of $1000 to a graduating Lakeside Senior meeting the criteria.